Michael Collins, Apollo 11 astronaut, dies at 90

 “You cats take it easy,” Mr. Collins radioed to his crew mates.

-While Armstrong and Aldrin took their giant leap for mankind, in Armstrong’s memorable phrase, Mr. Collins circled the moon alone, keeping the command module going and running through the 117-page list of contingencies he had prepared in the event anything went awry.
+While Armstrong and Aldrin took their giant leap for mankind, in Armstrong’s memorable phrase, Mr. Collins circled the moon alone, keeping the command module going and running through the 117-page list of contingencies he had prepared in the event that anything went awry.

 He was a quarter of a million miles from home — farther than any traveler had ever gone on his own — without even radio communication to tether him to the rest of humanity.
 The moon’s bulk blocked the Earth from view and cut off contact with mission control for large portions of his orbit.